Courses

 Institution: Norway - Centre for International Health, Universitetet i Bergen

 About duration and dates: Pre-reading before the course starts: 0,5 ECTS/15 hrs SIT +3 weeks full-time study.
-Regarding admission, please visit here: http://www.uib.no/en/cih/71970/courses-cih (annual application date 1 November)
+Regarding admission, please visit here: http://www.uib.no/en/cih/71970/courses-cih (annual application deadline 1 November)

 Classification: advanced optional